RFA Stellungnahmen Fachgesellschaften

 In early 2020 a consensus statement of three German scientific societies (Section SD of the DGE, AG SD of the DGN and CAEK of the DGAV) was published.

-The ETA (European Thyroid Association) is also planning an international guideline for the implementation of thermoablative treatments for 2020.
-This guideline has just finished the technical review stage and is in print.
+The ETA (European Thyroid Association) published an international guideline for the implementation of thermoablative treatments of thyroid nodules also in 2020.

 Thus, there are only positive statements from national and international professional societies and committees.
 This broad recognition should now also be reflected in everyday clinical practice and promote a more uniform policy on the part of health insurance providers.